brutopolis/buxu/README.md

   ## Types

   bruter essentially has 4 types of data:
-  - `any`, the default type, its a integer, but can store pointers as integers so it can be anything, any is not suitable for arithmetic operations(in stdlib), any is also treated as a built-in C function if passed as first argument;
+  - `any`, the default type, its a integer, but can store pointers as integers so it can be anything, any is also treated as a built-in C function if passed as first argument;
-  - `number`, a float, can be used for arithmetic operations;
+  - `number`, a floating point number, float or double;
-  - `string`, a string;
+  - `string`, a string pointer;
-  - `list`, a list or a user defined function;
+  - `list`, the list the the most complex type

   ## Scope
   bruter has 2 types of scope, global scope and function scope;